 As computer networks have become more sophisticated, cyber-criminals have upped their game too.
 In fact, hacking has become a dark industry in its own right, with illegal “crimeware” products being sold in much the same way as network security packages – right down to professional support desks and “try before you buy” offers.

-5G network security threats
+5G network security concerns: security risks of 5G

 High data transfer speeds and increased capacity are among the advantages of 5G.
 However, while consumers and legitimate businesses such as those in the telecommunications industry will undoubtedly benefit, there will also be new opportunities for cyber-criminals.
 In addition, the increase in connectivity associated with 5G and the Internet of Things means there is a larger overall network “surface area” across which hackers can probe for weak points.